mida-project/eye-tracker-setup/README.md

 ### Acknowledgements

-The work is also based and higly contributed from the [`tobii_pro_wrapper`](https://github.com/oguayasa/tobii_pro_wrapper).
+The work is also based and highly contributed from the [`tobii_pro_wrapper`](https://github.com/oguayasa/tobii_pro_wrapper).
 The [`tobii_pro_wrapper`](https://github.com/oguayasa/tobii_pro_wrapper) repository was developed by [Olivia Guayasamin](http://collectivebehaviour.com/) ([oguayasa](https://github.com/oguayasa)) that we would like to thank.
 That repository shows pretty much everything we need to connect to a Tobii Eye-Tracker, calibrate the eyetracker, get gaze, eye, and time synchronization data from the eyetracker device, and convert the Tobii coordinate systems units.

 ### Authors